Coronavirus Disease 2019 (COVID-19): Frequently Asked Questions from Transplant Candidates and Recipients

 - Practice social distancing by staying at least six feet from other people and groups

 - Stay at home if you are sick

-- Get vaccinated against the flu (see question about influenza vaccine below)
+- Get vaccinated against the flu during flu season

-Q: Is it safe for me to go outside or should I avoid public spaces?
-Should I wear a mask?
-Should I wear gloves?
+Is it safe for me to go outside without a mask?
+When can I resume normal activities?

 Image Credit: CDC